On September 28, I sold my agency of ten years, Express Writers, to a wonderful set of buyers, Adam and Alicia Oakley.

 “Be prepared for the hardest month or two of your life in due diligence.
 It was worse than taking exams for a doctorate.”

-The rest of the process was quite grueling.
+The process itself was quite grueling.
 It’s hard to describe, more something you have to go through to understand.
 The stages of selling were these:

 - Listing the Business (30 days; I had to write a 10,000w memorandum and SWOT analysis, record a welcome video, gather 4 years of P&Ls and financial history, and get listed by Quiet Light)